github/training-kit/git-guides/git-init.md

 ### Common usages and options for `git init`

 * `git init`: Transform the current directory into a Git repository
-*   `git init <directory>`: Transform a targeted directory in the current path into a Git repository
+* `git init <directory>`: Transform a directory in the current path into a Git repository
-*   `git init --bare`: Create a new bare repository, a repository to be sued as a remote repository that won't contain active development
+* `git init --bare`: Create a new bare repository (a repository to be used as a remote repository only, that won't contain active development)

 You can see all of the options with `git init` in [git-scm's documentation](https://git-scm.com/docs/git-init).